 1271: King Jaime (Kings James I of Aragon) freed all the Jews in Murviedro, a city in Valencia of debts from Christians.
-It should be noted this is after the Christians burned down a synagogue, and then were forced to rebuild it themselves.
+It should be noted this came after the Christians burned down a synagogue, and then were forced to rebuild it themselves.

 1488: Obadiah ben Abraham of Bertinoro “a 15th-century Italian rabbi best known for his popular commentary on the Mishnah, commonly known as "The Bartenura" arrived in Jerusalem where he rejuvenated the moribund Jewish community.